The issue of "duplicate content" is not a new phenomena. The problem has existed online since the internet began.

 Click here to jump over to the homepage and check out the current set of DupeFree Pro modules to see how they can each help you fight duplicate content and protect your Search Engine rankings.

-Tom Dunn"My primary method of generating traffic is Article Marketing, so it's very important to me to avoid posting duplicate content as much as possible.
+"My primary method of generating traffic is Article Marketing, so it's very important to me to avoid posting duplicate content as much as possible.
 DupeFree Pro gives me the ability to do just that, quickly and easily.
 When you write and post as many articles as I do, having a quality tool like DupeFree Pro is a real time and work saver.
 Thanks DupeFree Pro!"
+Tom Dunn Upstate New York, USA |

 "I was using another article compare tool which I thought was pretty good, until it began to have some problems and I started to look elsewhere.
 This is when i found DupeFree Pro and man am I glad I did.
 DupeFree Pro is far superior to the one I was using in every way.
 I love the fact that you can specify how many words to search for and whether or not it spans the end of a sentence.
 Fantastic!
 I stopped using the other product and I am a big fan now of DupeFree Pro.
 I would not be without it.
 I use it to proof my articles that I re-write and it is a pleasure to work with and an invaluable tool.
 Get it today!"
+Bill Kernodle California, USA |

-James Slack-Smith"I would have expected to pay big $$$ for an application that compares rewritten articles with the original to ensure the search engines do not recognize them as duplicates.
+"I would have expected to pay big $$$ for an application that compares rewritten articles with the original to ensure the search engines do not recognize them as duplicates.
 DupeFree Pro rocks.
 Not only does it calculate the percentage of duplicate content for articles that you have saved on your computer, it connects to the internet and checks for duplicate content with the big 3 search engines.
 Brilliant!"
+James Slack-Smith NSW, Australia |

 Disclaimer